The Fountain of Expies

 about the wrestler Lord Patrick Lansdowne who would come to the ring wearing a velvet robe accompanied by two valets.
 He started dressing like that and heard some women in the crowd call him "gorgeous."

 He took it and ran with it, creating the first truly great gimmick

-in pro wrestling, and the first character who wasn't a generic "athlete," a farmer or a Foreign Wrestling Heel
+in pro wrestling, one of the the first gimmicks that wasn't a generic "athlete," a farmer or a Foreign Wrestling Heel

 .
 He helped sell a lot of televisions in that industry's early years.
 As for his in-ring achievements, he was a 1x AWA (Boston) World Heavyweight Champion